Indigenous Self-Identification Initiative

 • The Registration Clerk will first ask if you identify as an Indigenous person.

-• If you say “yes”, the clerk will then ask you if you identify as First Nations, Métis, Inuit, or Indigenous from outside of Canada.
+• If your answer is “yes”, the clerk will then ask if you identify as First Nations, Métis, Inuit, or Indigenous from outside of Canada.

-• If you say “no”, the clerk will record your answer and move on with your registration.
+• If your answer is “no”, the clerk will record your answer and move to the next step of the registration process.

 • If you do not know or are unsure, you can ask to be reminded the next time you register, otherwise you will not be asked again.

-• You can always ask our registration staff to update your self-identification at any time.
+• You can always ask registration staff to update your self-identification at any time.

 I don’t feel comfortable answering this question.
 Can I choose to not answer?

 Yes.
-Choosing to self-identify is completely voluntary.
+Choosing to self-identify is completely voluntary and it is your right to not answer the question if you do not want to.
 You can simply state you do not wish to answer the question.

 Will I be treated differently if I self-identify as Indigenous?

 Self-Identifying as Indigenous will not affect the level of care you receive.
-The purpose of self-identifying is to ensure all Indigenous people have the opportunity to connect with the Indigenous Health Services available at their care site (services may vary by site).
+The purpose of self-identifying is to ensure all Indigenous people have the opportunity to connect with the Indigenous Health Services available at the care site (please note services may vary by site).

 I am not Indigenous, why am I being asked this question?

-We ask all people registering at Island Health if they wish to self-identify as Indigenous – no assumptions are made about a person’s identity.
-If you do not identify as an Indigenous person, the Registration Clerk will record this and you will not be asked this question again.
+Every patient who registers at an Island Health site will be asked if they wish to self-identify as Indigenous.
+No assumptions are made about a person’s identity.
+If you do not identify as an Indigenous person, the Registration Clerk will record that, and you will not be asked this question again.

 Is this information confidential?